Fyre Festival & The Problem With Influencer Marketing

 Valerie Michalecki

-Native New Yorker Valerie Michalecki is an unashamed social media addict who always keeps her finger firmly on the pulse of what's hot on the internet.
+Native New Yorker Valerie is an unashamed social media addict who always keeps her finger firmly on the pulse of what's hot on the internet.

 When she's not checking her timelines, she's hard at work creating (hopefully) viral social media/web content, riding unicorns and drinking G&Ts on the beach in her second home on Egypt's South Sinai peninsula.